richlegrand/dash/README.md

 I was expecting to see Quart and asyncio add a small improvement in performance over Flask and traditional threading (HTTP service row).
 The measurements didn't show this though (Quart was a bit slower, which was surprising.)
 I should note that there were a few milliseconds of noise in the numbers, especially the HTTP service measurements.
 I'd expect that Quart/asyncio would have better CPU scaling than Flask though.

-See the [notes below](#notes-about-benchmark-testing) for more details about these tests.
+See the [notes below](https://github.com/richlegrand/dash_devices#notes-about-benchmark-testing) for more details about these tests.

 ## Problems we encountered with Dash and devices

 ### The root of the problem

 The root of the problem is that devices make the Dash server _state-ful_.
 Dash's design avoids any kind of state on the server side.
-State complicates things.
 When you add state to the server:

 1. You want to communicate the state to the client(s).
 In general, the state can change both because of client interactions and independent of client interactions.
 2. You want the client(s) to modify/affect the state.